kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 For example, the input `[3, 4, -1, 1]` should give `2`.
 The input `[1, 2, 0]` should give `3`.

 You can modify the input array in-place.

+## Daily Coding Problem: Problem #821 [Easy]

+This problem was asked by Apple.

+A fixed point in an array is an element whose value is equal to its index.
+Given a sorted array of distinct elements, return a fixed point, if one exists.
+Otherwise, return `False`.

+For example, given `[-6, 0, 2, 40]`, you should return `2`.
+Given `[1, 5, 7, 8]`, you should return `False`.